simonthor/simonthor/README.md

 Hi!

-I'm a student and part-time researcher at the KTH Royal Institute of Technology.
-I conduct research on space physics and particle physics.
-I am also interested in data science.
+I'm a PhD student at the ETH Zürich, based at CERN.
+I mainly work with searching for neutrinos (one of the least understood fundamental particles) at the FASER experiment.
+I also help out with Hyper-Kamiokande, a neutrino detector that is being constructed in Japan.

+Outside of particle physics, I have also done research on aurora.

+I mainly program in Python and C++, but I'm also interested in Julia.
+You can also find some projects written in MATLAB and Javascript here on Github.

 For a highlight of my work, see the pinned projects below.